Crusher 5e (Updated for the 2024 Rules)

 Arcane Eye may earn a small commission from affiliate links in this article.
 Learn more.

-Crusher is one of the three martial-focused feats we got in Tasha’s Cauldron of Everything, alongside Slasher and Piercer.
-These feats offer martial classes an additional bonus for sticking to a specific damage type and also provide half an Ability Score Increase.
+Crusher is one of the three martial-focused feats we got in 2024 Player’s Handbook, alongside Slasher and Piercer.
+These feats offer martial classes an additional bonus for sticking to a specific damage type and also provide an increase to prevalent ability scores.

 How Does Crusher Work?